JOINs

 Pinot supports JOINs, including left, right, full, semi, anti, lateral, and equi JOINs.
 Use JOINs to connect two table to generate a unified view, based on a related column between the tables.

 This page explains the syntax used to write join.
-In order to get a more in deep knowledge of how joins work it is recommended to read and also from Star Tree.
+In order to get a more in deep knowledge of how joins work it is recommended to read Optimizing joins and also this blog from Star Tree.

 The inner join selects rows that have matching values in both tables.